 Investment Banking Interview Questions and Answers: The Definitive Guide

-If you ever Google “investment banking interview questions and answers”, you could easily find yourself depressed.
+If you ever Google “investment banking interview questions”, you could easily find yourself depressed.

-There are endless books, articles and message board threads where people complain about unfair interviews, and horror stories about “bad cop” interviewers.
+There are endless books, articles and message board threads where people complain about unfair investment banking interviews, and horror stories about “bad cop” interviewers.

-At first glance, it might seem like the interview preparation process is next to impossible.
+At first glance, it might seem like the interview preparation process for investment banking is next to impossible.

 But I’d suggest that everyone is over-complicating it.

-Investment banking interviews are not rocket science.
-In this article I’m going to unpack every type of question you’re likely to face in banking interviews (and how to answer them).
+Investment banking interviews are not rocket science, and this article will unpack every type of question you’re likely to face in banking interviews (and how to answer them).

 Table Of Contents: